Analog Automated Radio

 This automated contemporary music format included a complete package of music, production elements, and jingles allowing for the use of local elements.
-This format used a beautiful music style of presentation with complete fadeouts of songs, periods of silence between songs and other program elements and was very low key.
-The music featured were from the original pop artists instead of using instrumental versions of the hits by cover artists.
+This format used a beautiful music style of presentation with complete fadeouts of songs, periods of silence between songs, and other program elements, and was very low-key.
+The music featured was from the original pop artists instead of using instrumental versions of the hits by cover artists.

 TM "Stereo Rock"